jmtimper/javascript-game/README.md

 # javascript-game
-Creating a small game that can run in a web browser using javascript.
+Creating small games that can run in a web browser using javascript.